genovevafossas/GlitchBot/README.md

 # GlitchBot
 A Discord chat bot.
+I created this bot to primarily learn and become more familiar with JavaScript and Node.js.

 ## Resources

 This bot primarily uses discord.js and node.js.

-Along the way, the guide posted on "An Idiots Guide" was incredibly helpful to me, and you can find that guide [here.](https://anidiots.guide/first-bot/your-first-bot).
-I used their method for implementing the commands and events.
+Along the way, the guide posted on "An Idiots Guide" was incredibly helpful to me, and you can find that guide [here](https://anidiots.guide/first-bot/your-first-bot).
+I used their method for implementing the commands and events, as commando was a bit too much to chew.

 The [enmap](https://www.npmjs.com/package/enmap) package was also integral to making this bot possible.